Updated June 2021

 I recommend visiting each country’s website to get details because information can change quickly.

-- Carry your original vaccine card, but use a protective sleeve (don’t laminate it), and be sure to have several copies on you and some left at home.
+- Carry your original vaccine card, but use a protective sleeve (don’t laminate it because you’ll need it for any booster shots), and be sure to have several copies on you and some left at home.

 Also, have digital copies in pdf form.